zwettemaan/CRDT_ES/scripts/README.md

 When you need to activate on another computer you can transfer and re-use the same licensing info.
 Activations can be transferred over.

-If you activate your copy of _Creative Developer Tools_ by way of the _License Manager_: you can export and import all your account and activation data between computers.
+If you activate your copy of _Creative Developer Tools_ by way of the _PluginInstaller_: you can export and import all your account and activation data between computers.
 Use the _File - Export License Info..._ and _File - Import License Info..._ to manage a transfer.

 If you activate your copy by way of the sublicensing mechanism, then the activation will transport automatically.